ssmirr/appdev-chapters/active-record.md

 ### rails db:migrate

 That's it!
-Our migration file is ready to be run.
+Our migration is ready to be run.
 Look it over one last time, and when you're confident, you can execute it with the following command at a Terminal prompt:

 ```bash
 rails db:migrate
 ```

-This command will look at all of the files in the `db/migrate` folder, examine the timestamps at the beginning of the filenames, look at the current version of the database, and intelligently run only any migrations that have so far not been run.
+This command will look at all of the files in the `db/migrate` folder, examine the timestamps at the beginning of the filenames, look at the current version of the database, and intelligently run only any migrations that have not yet been run.

 That means you can re-run the command `rails db:migrate` as many times as you like and it won't harm anything; it won't, for example, try to add the same table twice.
 That's what the timestamps in the filenames are there to prevent.